 Easy depth changes and base removal/installation thanks to the quick release cam lock system.
 Under load, electronic speed control keeps the speed constant.
 For a smooth start-up, use the soft start feature.

-This Makita RT0701C 1-1/4 HP Compact Router received a 5 out of 5-star rating from 4,077 customers, which is in line with the average rating for all assessed goods.
-You’ll be hard-pressed to locate a power tool that has been fully reviewed.
+This Makita RT0701C 1-1/4 HP Compact Router received a 5 out of 5-star rating from 4,077 customers, in line with the average rating for all assessed goods.
+You’ll be hard-pressed to locate a power tool that has been thoroughly reviewed.
 But not this router; it comes highly recommended.

-If you simply require medium power, versatility, and only want to use one router, this is a fantastic option.
-It’s well-made, the machining is precise, and the adjustments are simple and precise.
+If you require medium power, versatility and only want to use one router, this is a fantastic option.
+It’s well-made, the machining is precise, and the adjustments are clear and straightforward.

-When cutting full 1-inch quarter-round profiles in a single pass, the motor never became overheated or the router slowed down.
+The motor never became overheated when cutting complete 1-inch quarter-round profiles in a single pass, or the router slowed down.
 Dust collection is adequate.
-As one would expect, chips flying everywhere.
-The cutting is clearly visible.
-This Makita router comes highly recommended.
+As one would expect, chips are flying everywhere.
+However, the cutting is visible.
+This Makita router is highly recommended.